abdulium/home-credit-default-risk/README.md

 examine several financial and non-financial factors.
 Credit worthiness of a client can be assessed using the industry-wide accepted “5 C’s”.
 The data required for this purpose may
 include:
-* *Capacity*: The financial/earning capacity of the borrower, identifying factors such as income (allowances, type of occupation, commission), debt to income ratio (should not exceed 43%).
+* ***Capacity***: The financial/earning capacity of the borrower, identifying factors such as income (allowances, type of occupation, commission), debt to income ratio (should not exceed 43%).
-* *Capital*: The savings, equity and other investments of the customer, as well as evidence of money in account for more than 90 days.
+* ***Capital***: The savings, equity and other investments of the customer, as well as evidence of money in account for more than 90 days.
+* ***Collateral***: Security (type of security), cost of money borrowed, ownership of property etc.
+* ***Conditions***: Type of loan/credit, Loan to Value Ratio, age of the customer and Loan Annuity relative to it.
+* ***Character***: History of late payments/default, and work history/background.
+The latter is used to determine employment stability – applicants who change jobs frequently or are self- employed pose a bigger risk for us.